Self-stabilisation of cellular automata on tilings: Stability against random noise

 \begin{theorem}[Self-stabilisation from random perturbations] Let $F\colon\Sigma^{\ZZ^d}\to\Sigma^{\ZZ^d}$ be a CA and $X\subseteq\Sigma^{\ZZ^d}$ an SFT.
 If $F$ stabilises $X$ from finite perturbations in linear time, then $F$ also stabilises~$X$ from random perturbations. \end{theorem}

 A proof of Theorem~\ref{thm:stabilisation:random-perturbation:linear} will be provided in the next subsection.
-Here we discuss the idea and the main ingredient, namely the notion of sparseness.
+Here we discuss the idea of the proof and its main ingredient, namely the notion of sparseness.
 Let us remark that a recent result of G\'acs~\cite{Gac20} would allow us to improve the above result by replacing the ``linear time'' condition with the ``sub-quadratic time'' condition.
 See Remark~\ref{rem:sparseness:sub-quadratic} below for more details.

 A basic idea in the proof of Theorem~\ref{thm:stabilisation:random-perturbation:linear} is that the speed of the propagation of information in a cellular automaton is bounded.